electricimp/Salesforce/examples/CustomObject_and_OpenCase/README.md

-#Salesforce Examples
+# Salesforce Examples

 The following examples will use a Salesforce Connected App for communication between the Imp and Salesforce.
-These examples require you to have an [Electric Imp developer account](https://ide.electricimp.com/login), the Electric Imp BlinkUp app, a [Salesforce developer account](https://developer.salesforce.com/signup?d=70130000000td6N), and the hardware listed below.
+These examples require you to have an [Electric Imp developer account](https://impcentral.electricimp.com/login), the Electric Imp BlinkUp app, a [Salesforce developer account](https://developer.salesforce.com/signup?d=70130000000td6N), and the hardware listed below.

+Please note these instructions are not actively updated.
+If any errors are found please submit pull requests to help us maintain these examples.

 ## Hardware

-For the Smart Refrigerator example select your hardware and follow the instructions found in the *SmartRefrigerator* folder.
+The harware used in these examples is no longer available to purchase.
+If you already have an April breakout board with tails you can follow the instructions below, otherwise please get started with the Smart Refrigerator example found in the *SmartRefrigerator* folder.

-All other examples will use an Imp 001, an April breakout board, and an Environmental Sensor tail to collect data.
-Developer kits with these parts can be purchased on [Amazon](http://www.amazon.com/WiFi-Environmental-Sensor-LED-kit/dp/B00ZQ4D1TM/ref=sr_1_1?ie=UTF8&qid=1459988822&sr=8-1&keywords=electric+imp+kit).
-If you need guides to help you get started with Electric Imp visit the [Dev Center](https://electricimp.com/docs/gettingstarted/).
+These examples will use an Imp 001, an April breakout board, and an Environmental Sensor tail to collect data.

+If you need guides to help you get started with Electric Imp visit the [Dev Center](https://developer.electricimp.com/gettingstarted).

 ## Getting Started

-Create a model in the Electric Imp IDE, and assign your device to that model.
+Create a product and developer device group in impCentral, and assign your device to the device group.
 Choose the example you wish to use, *Open a Case*, *Custom Object - Create a Record*, *Custom Object - Update a Record*.
 Copy and paste the corresponding example code into the agent and device coding windows.
 Select your device and make a note of your agent url, which can be found at the top of your model's agent code.
 It will look something like this ```"https://agent.electricimp.com/szPc0sLfAqlu"```.
 You will need the agent url when creating your connected app in Salesforce.

-###Creating a Connected App in Salesforce
+### Creating a Connected App in Salesforce

 Step by step instructions to create a Connected App: